aidotse/Team-Soft-Matter-Lab-GU/README.md

 ### Launching docker

+First, check if the container is already running.
+Run `docker ps` and look for a container with IMAGE and NAMES _notebooks_

+#### If the container is already running
+Attach to the container by running `docker exec -it notebooks sh`

+#### If the container is not running
-Launch the docker container by running `docker run -it --rm -p 8890:8890 -v /home/group1/:/workspace/ notebooks`
+Launch the docker container by running `docker run -it --name notebooks --rm -p 8890:8890 -v /home/group1/:/workspace/ notebooks`

 ### Starting Jupyter Server